juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ### Helm

-Add below content to the Helm values:
+Add the content below to the Helm values:

 ```yaml title="values-mycluster.yaml"
 controller: